Applying contract constraints

 will require some small changes to the flow you defined earlier in

-Start by writing the contract - see Writing the contract.
+Start by writing the contract - see Modify the contract.

-Once that’s done, you’ll need to make the necessary updates to the flow - see Updating the flow.
+Once that’s done, you’ll need to make the necessary updates to the flow - see Update the flow.